bioAI-Oslo/Spikeometric/docs/introduction/introduction.rst

 The spike trains are now stored in the ``results`` tensor with shape ``(500, 100_000)``.
 Each row corresponds to a neuron, and each column to a time step, with a value of 1 indicating a spike and 0 indicating no spike.

-Let's now compare the stimulated and unstimulated neurons by plotting their isi distributions
+Let's now compare the stimulated and unstimulated neurons by plotting their ISI distributions

 .. image:: ../_static/isi_distribution.png